danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 GO
 ```

-- Which compression level should I use for the clustered index?

 See IO generated by each level of compression

-- How much IO is generated if the tables is read completly without compression?
+- How much IO is generated if the table is read completely without compression?

 	```sql
 	SET STATISTICS IO ON